Migration guide for 1.0

 Changes in the FieldList API

-The following table gives an overview of the changes in the Fieldlist API:
+The following table gives an overview of the changes in the Fieldlist API (the fl in the table below is a FieldList object):

 Old API